I can foresee painting all around life and I can work site-specific, directly on walls and paint with the limits of the canvas.

-From its beginning Marcé has found in geometry a way to tune in with both Universal and metaphysical ideas.
-She enriched its artistic practice with elements of both the appearance and the processes of games.
-This is the case of series inspired by rules of games such as domino, roulette, mikado, puzzles or certain computer games, painting life itself, and where the paintings acquired great energy and vitality.
-This approach, beyond the visual, became a perfect framework for experimenting, taking risks and finally deciding structures and colors.
-These series, where the relationships between order and chaos, psychic and material energ, mathematical certainty and chances -presented to the games- showed the artist's gaze on the horizon of the dialogue between forms and their way, the energy.
+At its beginning my artistic practice was formed with elements of both, the appearance and the processes of games.
+This series was inspired by rules of games such as domino, roulette, mikado, puzzles or certain computer games, where the paintings acquired great energy and vitality.
+This approach, beyond the visual, became a perfect framework for experimenting, taking risks and finally deciding structures and colours that gave life to artworks.
+This series, that dealt with the relationships between order and chaos, psychic and material, mathematical and chance, showed my gaze on the dialogue between forms and their inherent energy.

-In her latest series "Now & Ever", Marcé has gone in search of this energy alive to deppen her work into an ever more mystical universe.
-Progressively, and especially at the root of a trip to Guatemala where he met the Mayan cosmogony, and in tune with the work of artists such as Pablo Palazuelo, Bridgit Riley or Hilma af Klimt or philosophers and mystics such as Ibn Arabi, Gurdjíeff or Castañeda, Marcé embraces with her painting this omnipresent and creative energy, that connects all forms of life.
-It is a dialogue that aims to EXPRESS through works made up of visual color rhythms and geometric patterns.
-However, as we RECORDED "Painting also gives a moment of SLOWNESS, silence and meditation through patient observation."
-Once again the art in connection with life and even at the service of this ... a gift by Marta Marcé to reflect but also enjoy existence.
+In a later series called 'Now & Ever', the work advanced in search of this alive energy to deepen into an more mystical universe.
+Progressively, and especially at the root of a trip to Guatemala where I met the Mayan cosmogony, and in tune with the work of artists such as Pablo Palazuelo, Bridget Riley or Hilma af Klint or philosophers and mystics such as Ibn' Arabi, Gurdjíeff or Castañeda, I sensed in the paintings this omnipresent and creative energy that connects all forms of life.
+A dialogue that aims to give form made up of visual colour rhythms and geometric patterns.